 Make an agenda and send it out ahead of time

 We have to figure out our when and we have now had a backup for when things don’t work.
 So, what can we do for the meeting itself?
 Get commitment for the people who can show up.
-Find out the personal stake of each member within the team for that meeting to ensure they show up.
+Find out the personal stake of each member of the team for that meeting to ensure they show up.
 Craft and send out your agenda at least a day before and ensure that it clearly defines the purpose and expectations for that meeting as well as what is needed to prepare.
 And be consistent with your promise over time.

 Make a shared calendar

 This should be done regardless of whether your team is remote or not.
 It will help minimize some of the mistakes that we can make when we are scheduling time.
-If there are meetings or things that the team needs to know about, this is where everybody inputs that time into a shared calendar and time zone conversions are automatically sorted.
+If there are meetings or things that the team needs to know about, this is where everybody inputs that time into a shared calendar, and time zone conversions are automatically sorted.

 Top tools for scheduling meetings across time zones

-· Google Calendar: An amazing tool for setting invites across emails, converting time zones, with easy accessibility at zero cost.
+· Google Calendar: An amazing tool for setting invites across emails, and converting time zones, with easy accessibility at zero cost.

 · World time buddy: Lets you check and compare time zones across multiple countries for a period of your choosing.
 It links out to google calendar to set the meeting time.